bestmahdi2/AmirzaHacker/README.md

 #Notice:

-To convert py file to executable in windows and linux use command like below (in cmd,powershell,terminal or similar):
+To convert py file to executable in windows and linux use these commands (in cmd,powershell,terminal or similar):
 > cd Amirza

 > pyinstaller --onefile --noconsole --icon='.\ProgramFile\Pirate Icon 21.ico' .\compiler.py